Conference Day Two

 • Shaemus Gleason Executive Vice President, Clarity Pharmaceuticals

-• Lauren Creeden Head of Clinical, Chemistry Manufacturing & Controls Execution, Clarity Pharmaceuticals
+• Lauren Creeden Head of Clinical CMC Execution, Clarity Pharmaceuticals

-• Sergio Cerdas Global Head of Radioligand Therapies & Technical Operations, Novartis AG
+• Sergio Cerdas Global Head of RLT Technical Operations, Novartis AG

 Synopsis